A step towards a consistent treatment of chiral theories at higher loop order: the abelian case: The IREG formalism

-Notice that DRED and IREG may be defined in the same space $QnS$ although the construction in IREG is simpler.
-Once the spaces are defined, we comment on passing some properties of the different spaces.
+Once the spaces are defined, we comment on passing some of their properties.
 We will define objects with $\bar{}\;$ as belonging to $GnS$, while a $\hat{}\;$ is reserved for space $X$.
 For instance, a momentum $p$ defined in $QnS$ can be split as $ p = \bar{p}+\hat{p}$.
 Thus, the identities below follow